-- You meet the tax home test (discussed later). - · You meet either the bona fide residence test or the physical presence test (discussed later).
-However, see COVID-19 Emergency Relief, later.
+- You meet the tax home test (discussed later). - You meet either the bona fide residence test or the physical presence test (discussed later).

 Note.
 Income from working abroad as an employee of the U.S. Government does not qualify for either of the exclusions or the housing deduction.
 Don't file Form 2555.